aayushsh06/recipe-analysis/README.md

 This pivot table groups recipes by the number of steps and shows the average nutritional values for each group.
 There's a clear upward trend: recipes with more steps tend to have more calories, protein, sugar, and fat.

 This is significant because it suggests that **step count could be a useful feature when predicting calories**.
 It captures a pattern in the data that could help a model better estimate calorie content based on how complex a recipe is.

+## Missing Values

+No imputation was performed.
+Instead, rows with missing values were dropped.

+In this context, imputing nutritional values (like calories, protein, sugar, etc.) isn’t appropriate — these features are specific to the ingredients in each recipe.
+Filling them with averages or estimates would distort the data and potentially mislead any predictive models.

+Out of 234,429 original recipes, 15,198 were removed due to missing values — a **6.48% decrease** in dataset size.
+This was an acceptable trade-off to preserve data integrity without introducing noise.